Rotation-dependent $I$-Love-$Q$-$\delta M$ relations in perturbation theory: Introduction

 In the present work, we find a complete set of rotation-dependent \relILQdM relations, in analogy with the \relIQ couple found in~\cite{Chakrabarti:2013,Pappas:2013naa}, but computed through perturbation theory to second order.
 We do this in two different ways: first, we propose a set of rotation-dependent relations purely from the already known \relILQdM quartet, and then we second (and extend) these results numerically using different \eos's and $\Pc$'s.

 The article is arranged as follows: In Sec.~\ref{sec:moments}, we review the multipolar moments of rotating stars to second order in perturbation theory, which constitute the building blocks of the universal relations.
 In Sec.~\ref{sec:universal}, we describe the standard approach to apply the universal relations, and the associated difficulties that motivated the construction of the (nonperturbative) rotation-dependent \relIQ couple in~\cite{Chakrabarti:2013,Pappas:2013naa}.
-Based on the universal relations for $\dM$ found in~\cite{reina:dM, Aranguren:dM}, in Section~\ref{sec:extended} we elaborate on the application of the extended approach considering separately $\OS$ and $\chiS$ as the known rotation magnitudes.
+Based on the universal relations for $\dM$ found in~\cite{reina:dM, Aranguren:dM}, in Sec.~\ref{sec:extended} we elaborate on the application of the extended approach considering separately $\OS$ and $\chiS$ as the known rotation magnitudes.
 Within this framework, we then derive some rotation-dependent relations in terms of $\chiS$.
-Section~\ref{sec:rotation} focuses on the numerical computation of the rotation-dependent relations using perturbation theory and compares the results with those derived from the extended \relILQdM set, and with a second order truncation of the fully numerical \relIQ relation provided in~\cite{Chakrabarti:2013,Pappas:2013naa}.
+Section~\ref{sec:rotation} focuses on the numerical computation of the rotation-dependent relations using perturbation theory and compares the results with those derived from the extended \relILQdM set, and with a second order truncation of the fully numerical \relIQ relation provided in~\cite{Chakrabarti:2013}.
 In Sec.~\ref{sec:rotation_dependent_dM} we elaborate on the rotation-dependent relations involving $\dM$.
 Finally, Sec.~\ref{sec:conclusions} will close the work with a discussion of the main results.

-For a smoother reading, we move all the tables to Appendix~\ref{app:tables}, and take $G = c = 1$ throughout.
+For a smoother reading, we use geometric units ($G = c = 1)$, and move all the tables to Appendix~\ref{app:tables}, where a glossary of the main terms and symbols is also provided for quick reference.